 The goal is to have HCAs competency status transferable from employer to employer, although employers retain the right and responsibility to ensure employees are competent.

-The following are the core competencies as outlined in the Continuing Care Health Services, 2016:
+The following are the core competencies as outlined in the Continuing Care Health Service Standards, 2018:

 Certified: HCA education obtained through a Government of Alberta licensed post-secondary institution (using the provincial HCA curriculum):

-- After the first year, HCAs will need to provide official transcripts to the HCA Directory, therefore ensuring that HCAs enrolled on the directory have the required education
+- HCAs will need to provide official transcripts to the HCA Directory, therefore ensuring that HCAs enroled on the directory have the required education

-- Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Certified – In Progress
+- Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labelled as Certified – In Progress

 - Evidence is required via employer verification

-- Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Substantially Equivalent – In Progress
+- Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labelled as Substantially Equivalent – In Progress

-Deemed Competent: HCAs who are deemed competent by a nurse licensed in Alberta using the CAPs (Competency Assessment Profile Tool)
+Deemed Competent: HCAs who are deemed competent by an Alberta regulated nurse employed by an HCA operator using the CAPs (Competency Assessment Profile Tool).

 - Evidence is required through employer verification

-- Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Deemed Competent – In Progress
+- Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labelled as Deemed Competent – In Progress

-For further information and assistance with the Alberta Health Care Aide Directory, we have developed a Toolkit.
-In approximately June, additional online assistance with registration logistics will be available.
+For further information and assistance with the Alberta Health Care Aide Directory, we have developed Toolkits and Assistance:

 For more information about the Alberta HCA Directory please check out the Frequently Asked Questions.